cristianANV/You-Don-t-Know-JS---Espa-ol/scope & closures/ch1.md

 ((In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps *before* it is executed, roughly called "compilation":))

+1. **Tokenización/Análisis Léxico:** Dividir una cadena de caracteres en trozos significativos (para el lenguaje), llamados *tokens* o símbolos.
+Por ejemplo, considera el programa `var a = 2`.
+Este programa puede ser dividio en los siguientes *tokens*: `var`, `a`, `=`, `2` y `;`.
+Los espacios en blanco puede o no ser considerados como *tokens* dependiendo de si son significativos o no.

-1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
+((breaking up a string of characters into meaningful (to the language) chunks, called tokens.
 For instance, consider the program: `var a = 2;`.
 This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
-Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.
+Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.))

+	**Nota:** La diferencia entre tokenización y análisis léxico es sutil y académica, pero se centra en si estos tokens son identificados de una manera *sin estado* o *con estado*.
+En pocas palabras, si el tokenizador fuese a invocar reglas de análisis con estado para determinar si `a` debe ser considerado como un token o parte de un token, *eso* sería **análisis léxico**.

-    **Note:** The difference between tokenizing and lexing is subtle and academic, but it centers on whether or not these tokens are identified in a *stateless* or *stateful* way.
-Put simply, if the tokenizer were to invoke stateful parsing rules to figure out whether `a` should be considered a distinct token or just part of another token, *that* would be **lexing**.
+    ((**Note:** The difference between tokenizing and lexing is subtle and academic, but it centers on whether or not these tokens are identified in a *stateless* or *stateful* way.
+Put simply, if the tokenizer were to invoke stateful parsing rules to figure out whether `a` should be considered a distinct token or just part of another token, *that* would be **lexing**.))

 2. **Parsing:** taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
 This tree is called an "AST" (<b>A</b>bstract <b>S</b>yntax <b>T</b>ree).